MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 Keysets are simply a collection of keypairs.
 We use these for categorizing different groups of keys that will be used in the lifecycle of a network.
 For each keypair in a keyset, we MAY or MAY NOT have the corresponding private keys.
 For each keyset, we may want to allocate a different amount of funds to their corresponding accounts in a genesis ledger.

 The datastructure for a given keyset is much simpler since it's essentially a list public keys.
-As such we can simply maintain a simple CSV style document that contains all the public keys included in a given keyset using the name of the keyset for the filename.
+As such we can simply maintain a simple JSON document that contains all the public keys included in a given keyset using the name of the keyset for the filename.

 ```
 coda-network keyset create <NAME> [--count <NUMBER>]